Albrtito/ObsidianNotes/02 - Atomic/Modular arithmetic.md

 + **Inverse element (sum)**

 **Remark:**
-These properties are the same ones as those characterizing a field.
++ These properties are the same ones as those characterizing a field.
 However there is **no multiplicative inverse**

+### Multiplicative inverse of x: